DUER HOT SPRINGS TREK – 18 DAYS

 The vegetation along the route is similar to places crossed the previous day.
 Near the campsite, the vegetation thins out and the camp is made above a tree line.
 Overnight Camp at Tshochenchen

 The trek from Tsochenchen is uphill all the way until Juli La pass (4,700m).
 If the day is clear, you will have a great view of the surrounding mountains from the pass.
 After crossing the pass, the trail descends to a lake at 4,220m, and then climbs again to Gokthong La pass (4,640m).
 From here the path is steep descent until the campsite.
 Musk Deer, herds of blue sheep and Himalayan bears are sometimes seen along the route. overnight camp at Duer Tsachu.

 As the highlight of the trek, today will be spent resting at the Duer Tsachu.
 After a late breakfast, relax in the rejuvenating hot springs or take a leisurely hike around surrounding areas. overnight camp at Duer Tsachu.

 Return by the same route taken on day four.
 The journey will be even tougher than before as there is slightly more climbing than descending.
 Overnight at Tshochenchen

 Return by the route taken, overnight camp at Lungsum

 Day 13: Lungsum – Gorsum

 The trail descends gradually from the campsite.
-It leads through dense forest of Spruce, Hemlock, Cypress, Juniper and Maple.
+It leads through the dense forest of Spruce, Hemlock, Cypress, Juniper, and Maple.
 Overnight at camp in Gorsum